Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Cooling.md

 keywords: Prohelion, Profinity, CAN Bus Tools, Driver Controls
 permalink: WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Cooling.html
 folder: WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual
-order: 6
+order: 5
 ---

 # Cooling

 ## Overview

-The WaveSculptor22 will usually require some form of external heatsinking.
+The WaveSculptor will usually require some form of external heatsinking.
 The extent of this will depend on the ambient operating temperature, the motor current and duty cycle, and operating voltage.
 Once these are known, the heat that is required to be removed from the controller can be calculated from its efficiency.

-There will be a wide variety of possible cooling solutions, which is why the WaveSculptor22 has been designed for technically qualified users to choose their own optimal solution for their exact vehicle and use scenario.
+There will be a wide variety of possible cooling solutions, which is why the WaveSculptor has been designed for technically qualified users to choose their own optimal solution for their exact vehicle and use scenario.

 The aim of the cooling solution provided by the end user is to keep the WaveSculptor cold plate temperature below the limit specified in the datasheet.
 Above this point, the motor controller will automatically reduce the motor output current to protect itself, resulting in reduced performance for your vehicle.

 ## Efficiency

-The power electronic switching devices in the WaveSculptor22 are MOSFETs, and the majority of loss in the motor controller comes from these devices.
+The power electronic switching devices in the WaveSculptor are MOSFETs, and the majority of loss in the motor controller comes from these devices.

 Losses in a MOSFET are split into conduction and switching loss.
 Conduction loss is easy to characterise and model, but there are many MOSFET switching mechanisms that create loss.
 To simplify analysis, and covering the bulk of the loss in any case, this summary considers the four major switching loss types: off switching, on switching, reverse recovery, and capacitive switching loss.